huggingface/transformers/docs/source/en/model_doc/chameleon.md

 model = ChameleonForCausalLM.from_pretrained("meta-chameleon", quantization_config=quantization_config, device_map="auto")
 ```

-### Use Flash-Attention 2 to further speed-up generation
+### Use Flash-Attention 2 and SDPA to further speed-up generation

-First make sure to install flash-attn.
-Refer to the [original repository of Flash Attention](https://github.com/Dao-AILab/flash-attention) regarding that package installation.
+The models supports both, Flash-Attention 2 and PyTorch's [`torch.nn.functional.scaled_dot_product_attention`](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention.html) which can be enables for optimization.
+SDPA is the default options when you load the model, If you want to switch for Flash Attention 2, first make sure to install flash-attn.
+Refer to the [original repository](https://github.com/Dao-AILab/flash-attention) regarding that package installation.
 Simply change the snippet above with:

 ```python
 from transformers import ChameleonForCausalLM